ConductionNL/StUF-Berichten/README.md

 In order for the stuf component to collect additional commonground data it needs acces to that data, from a security perspective the preffered way of doing this authorising the stuf component.
 This would also have the beniffit of cousing propper logging.

-You can however for pratical reasons also opt for 'on behalve of authentication', in wisch case you profide the component with references for the specific endpoints that it needs on an domain basis (the assumption here being that one might need differend authentications for differend components and that components are hosted on domains).
+You can however for practical reasons also opt for 'on behalve of authentication', in which case you provide the component with references for the specific endpoints that it needs on an domain basis (the assumption here being that one might need different authentications for different components and that components are hosted on domains).

-Authentications schould be an array of authentication  objects.
+Authentications should be an array of authentication  objects.

 ```json
 {